apfelkraut/ExportLRCatalog/README.md

 * As an image can be part of 1-n collection(s), some/many images will get duplicated.
 * Virtual copies will be ignored and not get exported.
 * Currently only a single root location where all of your image folders are located is supposed (e.g. `$HOME/Pictures`).
-* Implementation is far from being efficient.
+* Implementation could be more efficient.
-* Error handling is far from being perfect.
+* Error handling could be more effective.
-* Currently tested only on macOS with LR version 6
+* Currently tested on Debian 9.4 and macOS 10.13 with a LR version 6 based catalog.

 ## PREREQUISITE
 * Make sure that the XMP sidecar files are enabled in your LR application
 * Make sure that all metadata are synced to the actual files via your LR application
 * Prepare your LR catalog (via the LR application if you still have it)
-  * Delete any unnecessary collections to prevent image file duplication (current duplication rate will be displayed)
+  * Delete any unnecessary collections to prevent image file duplication (current duplication rate will be displayed).
   * Create new collections for images that you want to have within a dedicated subdirectory.
 To find any image that are not part of a collection you could e.g. create the following Smart-Collection within LR assuming that you do not use any strange filenames:
            `{Collection}{doesn't contain}{a e i o u 0 1 2 3 4 5 6 7 8 9}`
+* Delete any images that are no longer required.
 * Make sure that you have sufficient disk space in your export directory
 * You need to have `bash`, `sed`, `sqlite3`, and `bc` available in your `$PATH` on a POSIX-compliant environment like Linux or macOS